 Emeritus Board Members

 Glenn Conrad WS ’68 has been active in and a leader of Woodstock alumni affairs since 1983.
-A lawyer by profession Glenn has worked in a variety of professions where, as a lawyer, his legal expertise has been put to good use.
-In addition to working on Capitol Hill as a staff member for a Representative to the US Congress, he has worked for the American Banking Association, as director of development at Woodstock and is currently the executive director of the Winterline Foundation.
-Glenn has served as president of WOSA/NA, was on the Board of Directors of KW International (KWI) and played a leading role in the transition of KWI from a largely mission representative board into an independent board of directors selected for their expertise and skills in non-profit board management.
-In 2006, when KWI devolved into two separate organizations, Glenn became a member of the FWS Board of Directors and in 2008 he became president of FWS, a position he held until the expiration of his term in 2012.
+A lawyer by profession, Glenn has worked in a variety of positions where, as a lawyer, his legal expertise has been put to good use.
+In addition to working on Capitol Hill as a staff member for a Representative to the US Congress, he has worked for the American Banking Association, as director of development at Woodstock and as the executive director of the Winterline Foundation.
+Glenn has served as president of WOSA/NA, was on the board of directors of KW International (KWI), and played a leading role in the transition of KWI from a largely mission representative board into an independent board of directors selected for their expertise and skills in non-profit board management.
+In 2006, when KWI devolved into two separate organizations, Glenn became a member of the FWS board of directors and in 2008 he became president of FWS, a position he held until the expiration of his term in 2012.
 In recognition of Glenn’s extraordinary commitment to the Woodstock Old Students Association of North America, KW International and Friends of Woodstock School, the Board of Directors of FWS in 2012 established the GLENN CONRAD VOLUNTEER SERVICE AWARD to be awarded for exemplary volunteer service to FWS or Woodstock School.
 Suggested nominees for the award should be submitted to firstname.lastname@example.org

 |David Wheeler – Administrative Manager